 A planer can make both the sides flat by giving absolute pressure on the wood.
 It will not allow the log to be thicker on the one side and not on the another.
 Here, if you are worried about the rough sides and edges, you can always consider table saw or the circular saw to get the help for cutting that extra inch from all the sides.

-I hope this article has explained the fundamental dissimilarities between the jointer and the planer.
+I hope this article has explained the fundamental dissimilarities between the jointer vs planer.
 It is up to you which tool you want to use according to your requirements.
 Here, there is one thing which is easily understandable is that both the tools operate according to the surfaces of the lumber.

 Most of the time, you will need both of them.
 But, if you are on the ‘cost-cutting’ mode or you don’t have a separate budget for both of them, I suggest you have a planer first.